ThiriYaminHsu/ThiriYaminHsu/README.md

 ## Hello, World!

-### 📚 Academic Background

-I am Thiri, an undergraduate Computer Science student with a profound interest in theoretical physics.
-Currently enrolled in the Qubit by Qubit program, I am actively engaging with the intricate domain of quantum computing.
-In my academic pursuits, I commit my free time to the comprehensive study of theoretical physics, particularly immersing myself in Quantum Field Theory through graduate-level theoretical physics courses offered by the Perimeter Institute.
-My ongoing academic expedition in Quantum Computing and Theoretical Physics is meticulously documented on GitHub.
-Delve into my repositories to witness the tangible outcomes of my learning process.
+Greetings!
+I'm Thiri, an undergraduate Computer Science student deeply passionate about theoretical physics.
+Currently, I'm immersed in the captivating realm of quantum computing through the Qubit by Qubit program.
+Beyond my academic curriculum, I dedicate my spare moments to delving into the depths of quantum mechanics, exploring graduate-level theoretical physics courses from esteemed institutions like the Perimeter Institute and MITOCW.In my GitHub repositories, I've curated a comprehensive list of free learning resources, meticulously selected to foster a deeper understanding of quantum mechanics.

-**Languages**: Proficient in Python, MATLAB, and C.

-**Experience with**: Qiskit and Cirq.
+**Prior experiences in**: C, Python, Java, MATLAB, LaTeX, Qiskit, Cirq

 **You can find me on: [LinkedIn](https://www.linkedin.com/in/thiriyaminhsu/)**